Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 IFLA IT Section participation

 The symposium advances the interests of the International Federation of Library Associations (IFLA) objectives by promoting partnerships and collaborations.
-The conference will be interdisciplinary, involving different NWU internal stakeholders.
+The conference will be interdisciplinary and involve different NWU internal stakeholders.
 It will promote national and international imperatives on the AI agenda, processes, and systems with the involvement of other interested universities, such as the University of Pretoria and Sol Plaatje University.
 The Government departments, such as the Department of Basic Education, will be among the other stakeholders.
 A few IFLA IT Section and AI SIG objectives that link to the proposed venture are reflected below:

-• Encouraging the development of e-Services in libraries and supporting innovation.
+- Encouraging the development of e-services in libraries and supporting innovation.

-• Promoting and encouraging the accessibility of resources.
+- Promoting and encouraging the accessibility of resources.

-• Representing members' interests worldwide to promote high provision and service standards.
+- Representing members' interests worldwide to promote high provision and service standards.

-• Preservation of knowledge regarding the knowledge database created and research generated from the AI and Robotics projects, focusing on research.
+- Preservation of knowledge regarding the knowledge database created and research generated from the AI and Robotics projects, focusing on research.

 South Africa National Convention Bureau (SANCB)